devbarr28/CSC4710_Project/README.md

     - Created ER Diagram

-    - Defined the table structure
+    - Defined the table structures

     - Helped with coding in GitHub Repository